What is human trafficking?

 51% of the men and women subjected to forced labor are in debt bondage, which means that personal debt is used to forcibly obtain labor from them.
 This proportion increases to more than 70% in the agriculture, domestic work, and manufacturing sector.

 Sexual exploitation refers to the sexual abuse of women, men, or children through the exchange of sex or sexual acts for food, shelter, protection, other basics of life, and/or money.
+It takes place on all continents, with a vast majority of cases taking place in the Asia/Pacific region.
 An estimated 3.8 million adults are victims of forced sexual exploitation and a million children are victims of commercial sexual exploitation.
 99% of the victims are women and girls.